Home Furnishings Stores

 Recent Developments

-• Sales at home furnishings stores increased 6.6% in September 2024 compared to a year ago and were down 4.7% compared to a month ago, according to data from the Census Bureau.
-Producer inflation for furniture, home furnishings, electronics, and appliance retailers was flat in July 2024 compared to a year ago, according to producer price data released by the US Bureau of Labor Statistics (BLS).
-Employment by home furnishings retailers was also flat in July 2024 compared to a year ago.
-Average wages for nonsupervisory employees at home furnishings retailers grew 5.7% in July 2024 year over year, reaching $23.03 per hour, per the BLS.
-Consumer spending levels were up 2.6% in June 2024 compared to a year ago and 0.2% from the previous month, according to the Bureau of Economic Analysis.
+• Economic activity in the services sector including the retail sector expanded in October 2024, according to the Services ISM Report on Business.
+The Services PMI registered 56% in October, up 1.1 percentage points from September, marking the fourth consecutive month of expansion.
+Of the 14 of the 18 services industries reporting growth in October, Retail Trade reported the fastest growth during the period.
+Producer inflation for furniture, home furnishings, electronics, and appliance retailers increased 0.6% in September 2024 compared to a year ago, according to producer price data released by the US Bureau of Labor Statistics (BLS).
+Employment by home furnishings retailers rose 2.2% in September 2024 compared to a year ago.
+Average wages for nonsupervisory employees at home furnishings retailers grew 3.1% in September 2024 year over year, reaching $22.74 per hour, per the BLS.

 • Consumers plan to lean more on Buy Now, Pay Later (BNPL) services during the upcoming holiday season, with nearly a third of respondents considering using the option for their shopping, according to a new holiday survey by Morning Consult and Afterpay.
 About 23% of respondents said BNPL helps them stretch their holiday budget, and nearly 60% said they plan to use the BNPL even more in the upcoming holiday season.
 Demographically, millennial parents (42%) and Gen Z (41%) shoppers are more likely to consider BNPL for their holiday shopping.
 According to Afterpay, "As holiday shopping trends continue to evolve, these findings offer valuable insights into consumer behavior, spending patterns, and the growing reliance on flexible payment options like BNPL.
 Retailers and brands that adapt to these trends are likely to resonate with today's early-shopping consumers."
 The survey also revealed that nearly half of shoppers plan to buy from brands with free shipping to reduce the burden of shipping costs.
 Consumers planning to shop online say they are most likely to make purchases on a store/brand website (69%), apps (60%), ecommerce platforms (47%), and social media (18%) during this holiday season.